HaloSense/EL6463-Project/auxiliary files/milestone reports/milestone 2.md

 * Testbench design (tb_alu.v)

-    The testbench is designed to set the potential inputs (`imm`, `rs1`, `rs2`, `pc`(substituted with a special value of `rs1`)) to some values and see how ALU performs when it gets such inputs for different instructions.
+    The testbench is designed to set the potential inputs (`imm`, `rs1`, `rs2`, `pc`(a special value of `rs1`)) to some values and see how ALU performs when it gets such inputs for different instructions.
 The test cases are generated with Python.
 All supported instructions listed in the project spec file are tested at least once, and all test cases passed.

 ### Data Memory

 This component is designed and tested by Chandra Kiran Narala